Bhutan - The Kingdom with Many New Year Celebrations

 New Year aka Losar (as known in Bhutan) is celebrated on the first day of the first month of the lunar calendar.
 Since the astrological calendar is the same, Bhutanese follow the same tradition.
 However, the dates have since been adjusted to suit local sensibilities.

 Losar is traditionally greeted with archery tournaments and other games.
-The locals consume a huge amount of alcohols and drown themselves in the revelry of their traditional hard liquor known as ara.
+The locals consume a huge amount of alcohol and drown themselves in the revelry of their traditional hard liquor known as ara.
 Bhutanese also visit monasteries and temples to offer prayers to invoke the guardian deities during the new year.

 Chunipa Losar also called the 'traditional day of offering' falls on the first day of the 12th month of the Bhutanese calendar.
 On this day, representatives from all the regions in Bhutan provide ‘buelwa’ (Offerings) to Zhabdrung Ngawang Namgyal in the 17th century at Punakha Dzong.